Search

 Apparatus :

 Hold the sieve in one hand and with the other pour gently on the mesh surface of the sieve one litre of well-mixed sample.
-Pour the sample in such a way that it covers the entire mesh surface.
+Pour the sample so that it covers the entire mesh surface.
 If necessary create a vibration while sieving the sample by a gentle rocking motion of the hand holding the sieve.
-Fill the enamelled pail with fresh water.
-Then holding the screen on opposite sides with the two hands bring it to the surface of the water in the enamelled pail and wet screen by jigging(up and down motion).
+Fill the enameled pail with fresh water.
+Then having the screen on opposite sides with the two hands brings it to the surface of the water in the enameled pail and wet screen by jigging(up and down motion).
 Take care to see that while jigging the sieve is dipped in the water only to half its depth and there is no overflow from the mesh through the sides as suspended solids would be washed out without passing through the screen.
-If necessary wash the material on the screen with a fine jet of water from a wash-bottle until all lodged particles are loosened.
+If necessary wash the material on the screen with a fine jet of water from a wash bottle until all lodged particles are loosened.

 The suspended matter shall be considered passing through the sieve only if no residue is left on it.